Give Your Sales Outreach a Makeover with Video Voicemails

 Katie agrees.
 “Wistia isn’t going to be the right fit for every company, and that’s ok.
 But the responses to personal video outreach are always positive,” she said.
 “I just had one of our customers say that they shared them with their department because they were so excited by our approach.”

 While you don’t need an elaborate setup for them to look amazing, a few practical tips will go a long way in making your video voicemails appear extra sharp.
-So grab your computer, download Soapbox if you haven’t already, and prepare to impress.
+So grab your computer, log in to Wistia, and prepare to impress.

 You may not be auditioning for a Broadway show, but in a way, you’re about to perform for some kind of audience.
 And not everyone can just do that naturally — in fact, most of us can’t.
 Whether you need to do a few jumping jacks to relax, down a shot of espresso, or get a reaffirming high-five from a teammate, do whatever it takes to get loose and ready to be your friendly self.
 Everyone wants you to do well, including whomever’s about to receive your voicemail.
 You’ve got this!